Personal-Projects-Loic/SwiftUI-App/README.md

     }
 }
 ```

+Load function is one of those importants functions, it return a decodable T. It's like a JSON or XML
+The function looks like a openFile C function.
+Using methods like JSONDecoder, and catch error in case of an error.

 Dictionnary : is a container for storing key-value pairs.
 A key acts as a unique identifier for the value.